Feedlot

 Hindgut acidosis of beef cattle occurs when there is rapid fermentation of carbohydrates in the hindgut.
 This excessive hindgut fermentation results in an accumulating of organic acids which in term reduces de pH within the hindgut (see Figure 2).
 Hindgut acidosis of beef cattle results in a shift of the microbiota population and causes damage of hindgut lining, resulting in a phenomenon called “leaky gut”4,5.

 The shift in microbiota population can cause dysbiosis.
 This imbalance in the microbial population can disrupt fermentation processes, leading to reduced nutrient absorption and digestive issues.
-The hindgut can now even become a breeding ground for pathogens like E. coli and Salmonella, leading to diseases that affect animal health and pose risks to food safety.
+The hindgut can now even become a breeding ground for pathogens of beef cattle like Clostridium, E. coli and Salmonella, leading to diseases that affect animal health and pose risks to food safety.

 “Leaky gut” in beef cattle will result in systemic inflammation.
 If immune cells are activated, they use glucose, which would normally be used for processes to support growth.
 Hindgut acidosis therefore results in a reduction of feed efficiency.
 Avoiding hindgut acidosis in beef cattle is therefore essential for efficient production of meat.